gvwilson/thirdbit/_posts/2015/2015-03-15-teaching-tips.md

 <p>Don't say "just", as in, "Oh, it's easy, you just..."
 The things we teach are intrinsically hard, and far too much software makes doing them even harder.
-Talking down to users&mdash;in particular, implying that it's their fault for not already understanding this&mdash;isn't just rude.
+Talking down to users–in particular, implying that it's their fault for not already understanding this–isn't just rude.
 It also undercuts their confidence and motivation, which in turn impedes learning.</p>